Luchs (tank): Design

 Luchs commander; Nebelwurfgerät 39 smoke generators on the side of the turret.

 Hull and turret

 The box-shaped welded hull was divided into three compartments (control, combat and engine).
 In the front of the hull there was a mechanic-driver and a radio operator.
 The front armor was 30mm of steel.
 The sides of the hull was 20 mm, the rear was also 20 mm.
 The roof and bottom of the hull had only 10 mm of armor.
 The tank's weight was 11.8 tons.

 Armor layout

-The Luchs has 30 mm of armor at the front (sloped between 10-25°), sides is 20 mm, rear is 20 mm, top is 13 mm, and bottom of the tank is 10 mm.
+The Luchs has 30 mm of armor at the front (sloped between 10 and 25°), 20 mm on the sides and rear, 13 mm on the top, and 10 mm on the bottom of the tank.

-In some tank divisions, the frontal armor of the tank was reinforced with additional 20-mm armor plates.
+In some tank divisions, the frontal armor of the tank was reinforced with additional 20 mm armor plates.
 A similar reinforcement was carried out in the 4th reconnaissance battalion of the 4th Panzer Division.